Victims of the Night

-Victims of the Night is a 1997 studio album by Detroit metal band Halloween.
+Victims of the Night is a 1997 studio album by American heavy metal band Halloween.

 Production 1986-1997

-Victims of the Night was intended to be a follow up to the successful Don't Metal with Evil record.
+Victims of the Night was intended to be a follow-up to the successful Don't Metal with Evil record.
 The album was recorded in 1986 in Ann Arbor, Michigan.
 Originally, the tracks "Candles" and "Come and Get It" were originally recorded for the album.
 Only 11 songs made it on to the album.